sphinx-doc/sphinx/doc/ext/napoleon.rst

 Much more legible, no?

-Napoleon is a Sphinx extension that allows you to write readable API documentation in your source code.
-Napoleon understands both `NumPy`_ and `Google`_ style docstrings - the style recommended by `Khan Academy`_.
+Napoleon is a `Sphinx extension`_ that enables Sphinx to parse both `NumPy`_ and `Google`_ style docstrings - the style recommended by `Khan Academy`_.

+Napoleon is a pre-processor that parses `NumPy`_ and `Google`_ style docstrings and converts them to reStructuredText before Sphinx attempts to parse them.
+This happens in an intermediate step while Sphinx is processing the documentation, so it doesn't modify any of the docstrings in your actual source code files.

 .. _ReStructuredText: http://docutils.sourceforge.net/rst.html
 .. _docstrings: http://www.python.org/dev/peps/pep-0287/